la2050/archive/_projects/2016/nous-tous-a-gallery-for-all-of-us.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Citizens Of Culture uses engaging events to highlight and create deeper context for artist's work.
+With the LA2050 we will expand our gallery showroom programs beyond the walls of our space to engage with a wider network of creators.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Gini coefficient","Jobs per capita","Measures of cultural and